 Intercom helps you serve customers.
 Sprinklr helps you manage every customer-facing interaction.
 But neither answers the foundational go-to-market question: how do you find the right buyers, understand their buying signals, and engage them before they ever need customer support?

 This is the gap ZoomInfo fills.
-As an AI-powered GTM platform, ZoomInfo operates upstream of both Intercom and Sprinklr, powering the sales and marketing motions that generate the customers these platforms then serve.
+As an all-in-one AI GTM Platform, ZoomInfo operates upstream of both Intercom and Sprinklr, powering the sales and marketing motions that generate the customers these platforms then serve.

-Teams access this intelligence three ways: GTM Workspace for sellers (AI-prioritized accounts, AI-drafted outreach, deal execution in one place), GTM Studio for marketers and RevOps (natural-language audience building, campaign orchestration, pipeline measurement), and APIs and MCP for any custom tool or AI agent.
+Teams access this intelligence three ways.
+GTM Workspace serves sellers with AI-prioritized accounts, AI-drafted outreach, and deal execution in one place.
+GTM Studio serves marketers and RevOps with natural-language audience building, campaign orchestration, and pipeline measurement.
+The Enterprise API and ZoomInfo MCP enable any custom tool or AI agent to access the same data and intelligence without custom coding.

 Seismic's sales team attributed 39% of active pipeline to opportunities identified or influenced by ZoomInfo signals, boosted productivity by 54%, and saved 11.5 hours per week.
 As Chief Business Officer Toby Carrington put it: "That combination of our internal CRM data, external signals, and AI that's given all that context has helped us craft very specific account- and persona-based messages.
 And people have responded to them right away."
 (Seismic Case Study)